Sahara Desert Morocco: Camel trekking, Tours and Camping

-A Camel trip in the Sahara is definitely one of the top things to do in Morocco.
-Also for us, visiting the Erg Chebbi dunes near Merzouga was one of the most memorable experiences of our 3 weeks trip through Morocco.
-Riding a camel on the vast dunes, watching the most incredible Sahara sunset, singing Berber songs next to the desert fire camp, falling asleep underneath the bright shining stars and spending the night in the desert…countless unforgettable memories that can`t be missed.
+A visit to the Sahara Desert in Morocco is definitely one of the best things you can do while you are traveling in Morocco.
+Also for us, the tour for seeing the famous Erg Chebbi dunes near Merzouga was one of the most memorable experiences of our 3 weeks trip through this country.
+Camel trekking on the vast dunes, watching the most incredible Sahara sunset, singing Berber songs next to the fire camp, camping underneath the bright shining stars and spending the night in the desert…countless unforgettable memories that shouldn`t be missed.

-In this travel blog post about our Sahara desert trip we will show you how you can plan your journey, where you can do the best Sahara camel trips and we will also recommend you a beautiful desert hotel in Merzouga with views to the Dunes.
+In this article about the Sahara Desert in Morocco you will learn more about what you can expect from a visit and where you can do the best Camel trekking and Sahara Tours.
+Also we will recommend a beautiful desert hotel in Merzouga with views to the Dunes.

-Coming from Marrakesh, we had been driving the High Atlas road to Ait-Ben Haddou – Quarzazate.
-After we passed lots of beautiful scenerys, we stopped at the Rosevalley for one night.
-Afterwords we went to the Dades Valley and also we had been visiting the Todra Gorge near Tinghir.
-After Tinghir the area turns into desert.
-Barren landscapes as far as the eye can see.
-Plan 200 km drive from Tinghir to Merzouga and make sure you take the road via Erfoud.
-This City is called – the Gate of Sahara Desert.
+Coming from Marrakesh, we drove down the High Atlas road to Ait-Ben Haddou – Quarzazate.
+After we passed lots of beautiful scenery’s, we stopped at the Rose Valley for one night.
+Afterwards we went to the Dades Valley and also the Todra Gorge near Tinghir.
+After Tinghir all the area turns into desert: Barren landscapes as far as the eye can see.

 Just about 20 km after Erfroud you will reach Rissani.
 The bab of Rissani (main gate) is an expample of many spectacular Moroccan structures.